How to Look Up an LLC in Mississippi? (Step by Step Guide)

 1. Use the Mississippi Secretary of State Search Tool

-The Mississippi LLC search tool online gives you several ways to look up a business.
+The Mississippi LLC search tool gives you multiple ways to look up a business, depending on what you already know.

-• Choose your preferred search option from the suggested tabs.
+- Choose your preferred search option from the available tabs.

-• You can also check information regarding business fillings and commercial registered agents.
+- You can also check business filing information and look up commercial registered agents from the same site.

-• Explore the related pages to find the specific information you want.
+- Browse the related pages to find whatever specific detail you're after.

 a.
 Search by Mississippi Business Name

-You can look up an LLC by business name on the Secretary of State's website.
+This is the most common starting point.
+You can look up an LLC by name directly on the Secretary of State's site.

-The results page shows full details about the LLC, including the entity number, filing date, status and Mississippi registered agent.
+Results include the entity number, filing date, current status, and Mississippi registered agent.

 b.
 Search by Business ID in Mississippi